 While most organizations are proceeding with caution when it comes to increasing their compensation budgets, it makes sense to carefully review your plan and ensure that you’re in the same range as your competitors.
 And, with the glut of available job openings, you may also want to look at other forms of compensation that make your organization desirable.

-Join us on November 13 for an in-depth webinar on how these compensation trends will impact you and your organization, and what steps you should be taking to prepare for 2019.
+Join us on February 1, for a rebroadcast of a widely popoular webinar on how these compensation trends will impact you and your organization, and what steps you should be taking to prepare for 2019.

 - Compensation trends and projections for 2019